Liz Walker Dip Couns, MBACP Registered

 Areas of counselling I deal with

-- Initial 'no obligation' 20 minutes consultation free-of-charge.
+- Initial 20 minutes 'no obligation' session free-of-charge.

 - An additional charge will be made to cover my travelling expenses for a home visit.